shirinhaj/DataVisualizationProject/README.md

 <h1>Step 4: Running the Project</h1>

 1. With the virtual environment activated, you can now run your Python project by executing the Jupyter Notebook.
-2. Enjoy exploring the data visualization functionalities of your project!
+2. Enjoy exploring the data visualization functionalities of the project!

 Note: